 Allergists help identify triggers, perform pulmonary function and skin testing, customize treatment plan (medications and asthma action plan development) and monitor progress.

 Asthma Allergy Centers offer pediatric allergy-immunology and clinical immunology services to patients suffering from conditions such as; asthma, allergic rhinitis, non-allergic rhinitis, chronic ear infections, nasal congestion, immunodeficiency, chronic coughing, eczema, dermatitis, allergies to food, pets and more.
-Located throughout Michigan, Asthma Allergy Centers have locations in; Adrian, Battle Creek, Coldwater, Jonesville, Holland, Kalamazoo, Niles, Paw Paw, Portage, St. Joseph, Three Rivers, Mishawaka, and Elkhart, Michigan.
+Located throughout Michigan, Asthma Allergy Centers have locations in; Battle Creek, Coldwater, Holland, Kalamazoo, Paw Paw, Portage, St. Joseph, Three Rivers, and also Mishawaka, and Elkhart, Indiana.